RiteshKrChauhan/BrainSpill/README.md

 **Made with ❤️ and a lot of ☕**

-*Brainspill - Where secrets find their voice*
+*BrainSpill - Where secrets find their voice*